At Colorado Academy, we are focused on teaching 21st century skills in a developmentally appropriate way for children of all ages.

 CA’s strong emphasis on design thinking at the Middle School level means that every student in every class will do at least one project that involves its concepts—identifying problems, gathering and analyzing information and evidence, getting feedback, making revisions, and making decisions.

 Students in Grade 6 focus on a fundamental understanding of circuits, creating a toy with lights.
-Building on that experience, students in Grade 7 use the Snap programming language and a Hummingbird Arduino to design a robot pet for their clients—Kindergarten students—and Kindergartners then test and critique the finished product.
+Building on that experience, students in Grade 7 use the Snap programming language and a Hummingbird Arduino to design a robot pet for their clients—Kindergarten students—and Kindergarteners then test and critique the finished product.

 By Grade 8, students in Middle School have the opportunity to explore the physical world in a science course that blends traditional physics and chemistry with technology and robotics.
 Students design and launch bottle rockets to study aerodynamics and rocketry.